qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 ### PyTorch

 [PyTorch](https://pytorch.org/) was developed by Facebook in 2016 and is a popular choice for Deep Learning applications.
 It was developed for Python from the start and feels a lot more "pythonic" than TensorFlow.
 Like TensorFlow it was designed to do more than just Deep Learning and offers some very low level interfaces.
 [PyTorch Lightning](https://www.pytorchlightning.ai/) offers a higher level interface to PyTorch to set up experiments.
-Like TensorFlow it's also very easy to integrate PyTorch with a GPU.
+Like TensorFlow it is also very easy to integrate PyTorch with a GPU.
 In many benchmarks it outperforms the other libraries.

 ### Keras

 [Keras](https://keras.io/) is designed to be easy to use and usually requires fewer lines of code than other libraries.
 We have chosen it for this workshop for that reason.
 Keras can actually work on top of TensorFlow (and several other libraries), hiding away the complexities of TensorFlow while still allowing you to make use of their features.

 The performance of Keras is sometimes not as good as other libraries and if you are going to move on to create very large networks using very large datasets then you might want to consider one of the other libraries.
-But for many applications the performance difference will not be enough to worry about and the time you'll save with simpler code will exceed what you'll save by having the code run a little faster.
+But for many applications the performance difference will not be enough to worry about and the time you will save with simpler code will exceed what you will save by having the code run a little faster.

 Keras also benefits from a very good set of [online documentation](https://keras.io/guides/) and a large user community.
 You will find that most of the concepts from Keras translate very well across to the other libraries if you wish to learn them at a later date.